 “My passion is recruiting!
 If I can help my clients grow with the best talent then I know I am helping their long term strategic plan.
 I also want my company to benefit from great employees, which is why I prioritize the internal referral program at my company and send a consistent stream of future leaders!
-I try to wear both a staffing and corporate recruiting hat!” says Alyssa Reinhard, Sr Recruiter, Contemporary Staffing Solutions.
+I try to wear both a staffing and corporate recruiting hat!” says Alyssa Reinhard, Branch Manager of Contemporary Staffing Solutions’ King of Prussia office.

 HR vs. Recruiting